pasqal-io/qadence/docs/tutorials/advanced_tutorials/cloud-submission.md

 ```
 ## Defining workload specification

+A workload is a quantum calculation to execute on a Pasqal cloud backend.
 To create a workload specification, we need some extra information on top the circuit itself.
 We need to specify the backend, chosen here to be PyQTorch.
 The cloud platform currently only supports PyQTorch.